rbowen/modrewrite_and_friends/01_regular_expressions.rst

 To be a bit more pedantic, it's worth noting that in regular expressions in general, ``.`` matches a byte, rather than a character.
-However, in the context of ``mod_rewrite``, where we're matching URLs that don't usually contain double-byte characters [2]_, we'll stick with the convention of saying that ``.`` matches a single character.
+However, in the context of ``mod_rewrite``, where we're matching URLs that don't usually contain double-byte characters [#]_, we'll stick with the convention of saying that ``.`` matches a single character.

-..
-[2] "Double-byte characters" refers to character encodings where all characters are encoded in two bytes.
-See <http://en.wikipedia.org/wiki/DBCS> for further details.

 The ``.`` character is very frequently used in connection with ``*`` to mean "match everything".
 You'll see the ``(.*)``